gameworkers/zine-gdc-2019/copy-src/00-main-copy.md

 > the industry's internal workings.
 That shroud, however, seems to be starting
 > to clear."

-We saw such tactics being deployed most clearly against voice actors of the game industry in 2016, when studio owners at Activision, EA, Disney, Warner Bros, Take-Two, and others launched a website[^21] and video explicitly targeted at a gamer audience and demonizing the SAG-AFTRA voice actors' union for demanding, among other things, better safety standards for voice strain and risks associated with stunt coordination (for motion capture), an improved structure for bonus payments, transparency and employment mobility.
-The rhetoric being that those things would somehow lead to worse games for consumers, in a transparent effort to direct fan rage at the workers.
+This tactic was deployed in 2016 when studio owners at Activision, EA, Disney, Warner Bros, Take-Two, and others launched a website[^22] and video that explicitly targeted a gamer audience and demonized the SAG-AFTRA voice actors' union.
+At the time, union members were demanding, among other things, better safety standards for voice strain and risks associated with stunt coordination (for motion capture), an improved structure for bonus payments, better transparency, and employment mobility. **In a blatant effort to direct fan rage at the workers**, bosses argued that these demands would somehow lead to worse games for consumers.

 Executives ultimately answer to shareholders and investors, and thus to the profit motive.
 They'll give in to the cry of a vocal, angry minority of